The unified cross-disciplinary model of the operation of neurons: The Action Potential

-When $Na^+$ ions rush into the intracellular layer, they roughly increase the overall concentration and the potential.
-All other ions, including $K^+$, feel a driving force.
-The targeted membrane potential is set electrically, and the driving gradients may behave controversially during the transient period.
-The actual voltage gradient may temporarily direct the chemical gradient in opposite directions.
-Phenomena such as 'over-relaxation', in this sense, similar to 'hyperpolarization', may happen.
+In the transient (perturbed) state, the process variable (the membrane's potential) exceeds the threshold.
+That event acts as a fast trigger signal.
+The amount of charged particles (and so: the membrane's voltage) suddenly increases, the created gradient drives a current.
+When $Na^+$ ions rush into the intracellular layer, they roughly increase the overall concentration and the potential in that thin layer.
+All other ions, including $K^+$, also feel a driving force.
+The targeted membrane potential is set electrically, and the driving gradients may behave unexpectedly during the transient period.
+The actual voltage gradient may temporarily reverse the direction of the chemical gradients.

-However, the layer itself can also be modeled as having just a few ions under their mutual repulsion on the surface or a few atomic layers on top of each other, depending on the concentration and voltage in the bulk on the two sides.
-(The voltage gradient diagram line validates the plane crossing the membrane and the ion channel.)

-Our results align with the observation (see caption of 11.22 in~\cite{MolecularBiology:2002}).
+Our results align with the observation (see caption of 11.22 in~\cite{MolecularBiology:2002}), that \textit{the significant processes occur in a thin layer of the electrolyte proximal to the membrane surface}.
 The amount of unbalanced ions is in the range of $10^7$, and so is the amount of rush-in ions.
-In addition, those ions on the high-concentration side rush into the low-concentration side and cause a large change in the membrane potential.
-Their absolute amount is small compared to the total number of ions in the cell, but it is significant compared to the number of unbalanced ions.
+In addition, those ions on the high-concentration side rush into the low-concentration side and cause a significant change in the membrane potential (and concentration).
+Their absolute amount is small compared to the total number of ions in the cell, but it is significant compared to the number of unbalanced ions in that layer.
+However, the layer itself can also be modeled as having just a few ions under their mutual repulsion on the surface or in a few atomic layers on top of each other, depending on the concentration.